 My favorite is merino wool, which cools you down when it’s too hot, and warms you up when it’s cold.
 It also wicks moisture, doesn’t smell, and dries very quickly so it’s perfect for hiking, traveling, and active days.

-For the summer in Norway, I recommend taking thinner Merino wool clothes, such as short sleeve merino wool top for hiking, a long merino wool top, and merino wool bottoms.
+For the summer in Norway, I recommend taking thinner Merino wool clothes, such as a short-sleeved Merino wool top for hiking, a long Merino wool top, and Merino wool bottoms.

 5. Comfortable pants